tjelvar-olsson/tjelvar-olsson.github.io/_drafts/string-processing.md

 True
 ```

-Another common use case is to want to search for a particular string
+Another common use case is to search for a particular string
 within another string.
 For example one might want to find out if the
 UniProt identifier "Q6GZX4" is present in a FASTA description line.
 To
 achieve this one can use the `find()` method, which returns the index